jorendorff/tabletop-games/space-lawyer.md

 *   Deal each Space Lawyer seven cards from the Space Lawyer deck.

 *   Deal the Defense three cards from the Defense deck.

-*   Deal each member of the Jury one card from the Jury deck, face-up.

 Before the trial can begin, the players need to figure out a few more bits of information.